zyedidia/micro/README.md

 ### Colors and syntax highlighting

-If you open micro and it doesn't seem like syntax highlighting is working, this is probably because you are using a terminal which does not support 256 color.
-Try changing the colorscheme to `simple` by pressing CtrlE in micro and typing `set colorscheme simple`.
+If you open micro and find out that syntax highlighting is working, this is probably you are using a terminal which does not support 256 color.
+Try changing the colorscheme to `simple` by pressing `Ctrl + E` in micro and typing `set colorscheme simple`.

-If you are using the default Ubuntu terminal, to enable 256 make sure your `TERM` variable is set to `xterm-256color`.
+If you are using the default Ubuntu terminal and wish to enable 256, you need to make sure your `TERM` variable is set to `xterm-256color`.

-Many of the Windows terminals don't support more than 16 colors, which means that micro's default colorscheme won't look very good.
+Many Windows terminals don't support more than 16 colors, which means that micro's default colorscheme won't look very good.
 You can either set the colorscheme to `simple`, or download a better terminal emulator, like mintty.